Legacy Core™

 A credential your clients can verify in seconds.

-Legacy Core™ issues Bronze, Silver, and Gold Trust Badges.
-Each badge links to a live verification page in the Public Business Trust Registry.
+Bronze, Silver, and Gold Trust Badges — visible signals of progress through a structured credentialing pathway, backed by live verification in the Public Business Trust Registry.
+Readiness you can show; not legal compliance.

 Trust Badge tiers